 Garth will demonstrate this sometimes technical process, and once we've completed them Garth will put them into an animation software to test their consistency by making them turn.

-Week 8 - Character Emotions
+Week 8 - Character Emotions - LINK

 In our final week we'll be completing the last piece of the puzzle for our characters: their emotional ranges.
 The means drawing the busts of our characters exhibiting different emotions such as happiness, sadness, anger, embarrassment, and being surprised.